 Courses listed under this category are intended to provide students with the basic skills necessary for intellectual development and to succeed in their studies at UWSP, including critical thinking, quantitative literacy, information literacy, written and oral communication, and wellness.
 Students will complete 16 credits in this area, including the following:

+Please note, the First Year Seminar was approved to be suspended for the 2017-2018 academic year.
+In lieu of a First Year Seminar, incoming students will need to take 24 credits at the investigation level with 3-9 credits in each category.
+(Resolution 2016-2017-059, 11/2/2016)

+Please note, the First Year Seminar was approved to be suspended for the 2018-2019 academic year.
+In lieu of a First Year Seminar, incoming students will need to take 24 credits at the investigation level with 3-9 credits in each category.
+(Resolution 2017-2018-020, 9/20/2017)

 First Year Seminar (3 credits)